-What to Look for in Quality Management Consulting Services (And When You Really Need Them)
+What to Look for in Quality Management Consulting Services?
+[4 Factors]

 The average highly regulated organization spends 5-30% of gross sales on CoPQ, according to research cited in Quality Digest.
 Most executives admit they don't know their company's avoidable quality costs, according to the same source, or underestimate CoPQ as less than 5% of revenue.
 You may have a business case to hire quality management consulting services if your organization is struggling to rein in expensive quality concerns like nonconformances or rework.

 Excessive quality costs aren’t the only reason organizations in pharma, medical device fields, or life sciences should consider hiring specialized consultants.
 Perhaps you’re trying to implement enterprise quality management software (eQMS) for the first time or achieve certification with standards such as ISO 9001 or 13485.
 Quality management consultants can serve a variety of roles in organizations, and the best specialist for your needs is someone whose experience matches your goals.

 Evaluate your needs carefully to understand whether you need a consultant.
 Quality management consulting services that are often hired to bring a well-established pharma company into compliance by a deadline may not be the right fit for a medical device startup which is trying to implement eQMS for the first time.